TheDuckCow/Blender_Effectors/README.md

 Usage
 =================

+- Install the addon via user preferences from file (select effector.py), enable it, and locate the tool under the 3D view toolbar (currently on all tabs)
 - Take any single mesh, use the "Separate Faces" function (splits every face into a new object and re-locates the origin)
 - Use "Add Effector".
 This will seteup drivers and constraints for each of the objects and create an armature rig with circular bone shapes.
 - Go into pose mode for the added effector rig, and select the inner (solid) shape of the two concentric spheres